How To Make Kratom Tea: 2023 Update

 However, kratom tea does not contain caffeine.
 Rather, kratom tea contains a myriad of different alkaloids, the most common of which is mitragynine.

-Ancient Kratom Traditions
+Historic Kratom Traditions

-Kratom has been a part of Thai life and culture for at least 350 years (if you look at the oldest temple inscriptions), and some speculate it has been used for over 8000 years.
+Kratom has been a part of Thai life and culture for at least 350 years (if you look at the oldest temple inscriptions), and some historians speculate it has been used for over 8000 years.

 Chewing quids is most common among laborers who spend over 12 hours per day working in extreme heat.
 They frequently chew the leaves to stave off exhaustion and hunger, which allows them to increase their productivity.